imagineLife/github-actions/21-cicd-wf.md

 - **On Job failure**, create & open a github issue
 - **On Issue-creation**, send a msg to slack
 - **On release creation**, send a slack msg

-# Terms
-## artifacts
-Output from a job in a pipeline